xyflow/web/README.md

 pnpm run dev:platform # runs the pro platform on localhost:3000

-pnpm run dev:styleguide # runs a storybook for inspecting our ui components on localhost:6006
+pnpm run dev:style # runs a storybook for inspecting our ui components on localhost:6006
 ```

 ## Branches and Previews